Alan95/Game/README.md

 # Game
-JS Frogger
+JS Frogger HTML5 Canvas and JS

-Frogger Project from Udacity
+A working version of Frogger playable in the browser, implemented with JavaScript.

 Version 1.0